tgardner/cordova-galaxygear/README.md

 ## Usage

-1. Add the plugin to your project.
+1. Install the plugin in your Cordova project.

 2. Add a `res/xml/assessoryservices.xml` file to your Tizen project with the following
   ````xml